Aubrey Organics Green Tree Clarifying Shampoo Review

 Aubrey Organics claim to be the leader in natural hair, skin and body care.
 I’m not sure how they back up those claims but over 4000 retailers now stock their products so they’re doing something right.

 The company were also apparently the first to list all their ingredients – a level of transparency we’re a huge fan of at DD Towers.

 Now, any followers of this site will know that natural doesn’t necessarily equate to good.
 There are a number of natural organic chemicals out there that would strip wallpaper so when the Green Tea clarifying shampoo arrived I read the ingredients with interest.

-The shampoo itself is a brown color, similar in to a cooking oil of some sort and has a similar consistency to it too.
+The shampoo itself is a brown color, similar to cooking oil.
+It a similar oily consistency to it too.
 I like the smell – a very earthy herby smell but it won’t be to everyone’s taste.
-What smells are though?

 It didn’t lather as well as shampoos filled with e.g. the sulfates but that is a compromise millions of us are prepared to make.
 After washing my hair felt slightly dry too.
 There is a conditioner in this range which you may want to check out to accompany this shampoo.